nvonil/ios-calculator/README.md

 ## Features

-- **Basic Arithmetic**: Supports addition, subtraction, multiplication, and division operations, including decimal values, plus/minus toggling, and percentage calculations
+- **Basic Arithmetic**: Supports addition, subtraction, multiplication, and division operations, and handles decimal inputs, plus/minus toggling, and percentage values
-- **Interactive UI**: Featurs buttons with hover and active states to enhance the user experience
+- **Interactive UI**: Features buttons with hover and active states, and displays the current time in the status bar to enhance the user experience
-- **Collapsible History Panel**: Stores past calculations, allowing users to delete individual entries in Edit Mode to manage their calculation history
+- **History Panel**: Stores past calculations and allows users to delete individual calculations in Edit Mode
-- **Live Time Display**: Shows the current time in the top bar, resemlbing the iPhone status bar